bhnm-rz/MarkdownSoftwareEngineering/readme.md

 ## Organization

+ The directions for how to use the templates are stored in the [Astartup Cookbook Documentation chapter](https://github.com/kabuki-starship/astartup.cookbook/doc/markdown_templates.md).
 There are different Markdown templates for different tasks:

 * Markdown Software Engineering
 * [Markdown Game Design](https://github.com/kabuki-starship/markdown.game_dev)
 * [Markdown Cookbook](https://github.com/kabuki-starship/markdown.cookbook)

- Each template shares the same GitHub markdown templates using the [docs repo](https://github.com/kabuki-starship/docs).

 ## Mission and Vision

 The mission of Markdown Software Engineering is to help you start out or get your project onto the right foot and increase productivity with Don't Repeat Yourself (DRY) documentation.
-Our vision is to automate as much documentation as possible with [KabukiPress](https://github.com/kabuki-starship/kabukipress).
+Our vision is to automate as much documentation as possible with [KabukiPress](https://github.com/kabuki-starship/kabuki.press).

 ## MVP RoadMap